microsoftgraph/msgraph-sdk-typescript/packages/msgraph-sdk-admin/README.md

 This package provides a fluent API for interacting with Microsoft Graph administrative functions.

 > [!NOTE]
-> This package requires the `@microsoft/msgraph-sdk` package.
-It allows you to build applications using the [v1.0](https://learn.microsoft.com/graph/use-the-api#version) of Microsoft Graph.
+> This package allows you to build applications using the [v1.0](https://learn.microsoft.com/graph/use-the-api#version) of Microsoft Graph.
 If you want to try the latest Microsoft Graph APIs, use our [beta SDK](https://github.com/microsoftgraph/msgraph-beta-sdk-typescript) instead.

 ## Installation